 Returning a Tenant’s Deposit

-In Tennessee, you are only allowed to return the deposit (or whatever remains of it) after you have made the deductions.
-After that, Tennessee landlords will have anywhere between 30 and 60 days to return it after the tenant’s move out date.
+In Tennessee, you must return the deposit (or whatever remains of it) after you have made the deductions.
+Tennessee landlords will have anywhere between 30 and 60 days to return it after the tenant’s move out date.
 This may change during an eviction process, in such a case we would advise contacting a legal professional or property management company.

 If a tenant requests to re-evaluate the deductions or claims damages are normal wear and tear, you may need to seek legal assistance as per the landlord tenant laws before returning any deposit owed.